SwordF-Offical/Celeste_Classic_Randomizer/README.md

 # Celeste_Classic_Randomizer
-A Pico-8 cart mod of Celeste Classic that randomizes the vanilla game with in-game settings using a user-selected seed.
+A Pico-8 cart mod of Celeste Classic that randomizes the vanilla game with in-game settings using user-selected options.

 # Update Log
 # v1.2.1